-Fernando Vasquez was first elected to the Downey City Council in November 2010, to serve the citizens of the Fourth District.
+Fernando Vasquez was first elected to the Downey City Council in November 2010 to serve the citizens of the Fourth District.
 He was elected Mayor by a unanimous vote in November 2013, becoming one of the youngest councilmembers to hold that position.
-In 2014, he was re-elected to serve 4 more years on the Downey City Council.
+In 2014, he was re-elected to serve four more years on the Downey City Council.

-A respected public policy speaker, Mayor Pro Tem Vasquez has presented at forums and seminars involving the Urban Land Institute, Forecast LA, Workforce Investment Healthcare Policy, COMCE de Occidente, A.C.
+A respected public policy speaker, Council Member Vasquez has presented at forums and seminars involving the Urban Land Institute, Forecast LA, Workforce Investment Healthcare Policy, COMCE de Occidente, A.C.
 (Latin American trade association), Univision Los Angeles Feria Financiera and other industry groups.
 He has been a guest lecturer at USC, Loyola Marymount University, University of California, San Diego, Universidad de Guadalajara and other academic institutions.
-He is a board member of Southeast Los Angeles Workforce Investment Board, I-5 Freeway Consortium Cities Joint Powers Authority, Los Angeles County Sanitation Districts, Independent Cities Risk Management Authority (ICRMA- Alternate), Los Angeles City Selection Committee, Avanti Hospitals, Los Angeles County Medical Association Latino Advisory Committee and Catholic Association of Latino Leaders (CALL).
+He is a board member of Gateway Cities Council of Governments (COG), I-5 Freeway Consortium Cities Joint Powers Authority, Los Angeles County Sanitation Districts, Independent Cities Risk Management Authority (ICRMA- Alternate), Los Angeles City Selection Committee, Avanti Hospitals, Los Angeles County Medical Association Latino Advisory Committee and Catholic Association of Latino Leaders (CALL).
 He is also a member of the National Association of Latino Elected Appointed Officials (NALEO) and the Downey Kiwanis.

 Term in Office